PLDem/forvo-java-api/README.md

 											  // (that have at least one
 											  // pronunciation)
 			// Yeah!
 Now we have the list of word-pronunciation pairs!
-			// Let's output each found word and it's OGG pronunciation sound for(WordAndPronunciation wap : list) {
+			// Let's output each found word and its URL of OGG pronunciation sound for(WordAndPronunciation wap : list) {
 				System.out.println(
 					wap.getWord()    // We get Word from Word-Pronunciation pair